 London Hedge Fund Loses $1.2 Million on a Friday Afternoon

-In July 2015, the Chief Financial Officer of Fortelus Capital Management LLP, a London-based hedge fund, received a phone call just as he was about to depart the office for the weekend.
+In July 2015, the Chief Financial Officer of Fortelus Capital Management LLP, a London-based hedge fund, received a phone call.
+The call came just as he was about to depart the office for the weekend.
 The caller identified himself as a financial representative from Coutts, the hedge fund’s bank.
-The caller advised the CFO that there were 15 suspicious charges on the company’s account that needed to be immediately cancelled.
+The caller advised the CFO that there were 15 suspicious charges on the company’s account.
+These charges needed to be immediately cancelled.
 The CFO agreed to generate codes from the bank’s smart card security system to assist the caller with the removal of the “fraudulent” charges.
 The CFO, thinking he had solved the problem, hung up shortly after 6 pm and left for the weekend.

 The following Monday, when the CFO logged in to the company’s bank account, he discovered that 742,668 pounds (that’s $1.2 million USD) had been withdrawn from the organization’s account.
 The CFO quickly called the bank, which had no record of the Friday call.
-In response, the CFO was fired from Fortelus, and to top it all off, is now being sued by the organization for failure to protect the company’s assets.
+In response, Fortelus fired the CFO.
+And to top it off, he is now being sued by the organization for failure to protect the company’s assets.

-In 2015, vishing attacks topped the IRS list of annual tax scams due to their pervasive and persistent nature.
-This year, attackers reportedly used advanced tactics such as phone spoofing to make the call seem more legitimate.
-The attackers were quite aggressive in their approach, with threats of what would happen if the target did not “pay immediately.”
-Attackers were noted to also use fake IRS badge numbers for reference.
+In 2019, vishing scams topped the IRS “dirty dozen” list of annual tax scams due to their pervasive and persistent nature.
+Attackers reportedly used advanced tactics such as phone spoofing to make the call seem more legitimate.
+Attackers would also use fake IRS badge numbers for reference.
+The bad actors were quite aggressive in their approach.
+Issuing threats of what would happen if the target did not “pay immediately.”

 Pentesters primarily use vishing in security audits for the following purposes: